mycpuorg/mycpuorg.github.io/_posts/2011-07-21-Motivation.md

+---
+layout: post
+title: "Motivation to our investing philosophy"
+excerpt: "Welcome to developing the right mindset to invest successfully"
+tags: [Investing, mindset, philosophy, Options]
+comments: true
+---

 ## Motivation
  What started off as a personal journal slowly turned into a useful textual summary of how to trade options.
 So I am publishing this in